nzolotova/amazing-co/README.md

 Our boss is evil and we can only have docker and docker-compose on our machines.
 So your server needs to be run using them.

-## API Documentation to the amzingco project
+## API Documentation for the AmzingCo

 This is a Spring Boot Microservices with REST API.